Academic Guidelines and Procedures

 Many opportunities exist during the school day for a student to receive additional help for academic concerns.
 Regular use of Zero Hour and Activities Period can meet the needs of most students.
 In addition, other appointments with teachers may be possible at mutually agreeable times.
 If students avail themselves of these opportunities, it should be possible to avoid the need to work a tutor.
 We believe that the teacher who teaches the course of study is the person best equipped to provide extra assistance.

 Tutoring outside normal classroom and extra help arrangements should be viewed as a temporary measure designed to address a specific situation, not as a long term substitute for appropriate course placement or responsible student effort.
 If the services of a tutor are deemed necessary, professional considerations do not allow Bolles faculty to receive extra compensation to tutor students who are currently enrolled in their class, nor should teachers be expected to offer tutoring during the school day.
+Non-Bolles tutors may not tutor Bolles students on campus without prior permission from the Campus Head.
+Any approved tutors must complete the appropriate pre-employment requirements through the Human Resources Office.

 Of primary importance is close communication among parents, student, teachers, advisor, and tutors.
 Students benefit most from extra help if it is consistent with the expectations and standards of their regular courses.
 It is vital, therefore, that a Bolles teacher be made aware that his or her student is being tutored outside of class.
 If a tutor is hired for any reason, please notify the advisor, who will facilitate cooperative interaction between the School and the tutor.